Mapping AI Tools to Every Phase of Your SDLC

 Key AI Tools for Design:

-• v0 by Vercel: Generates production-ready React and Next.js UI components from natural language descriptions and sketches.
-This has dramatically shortened the gap between concept and prototype.
+• v0 by Vercel: Generates production-ready React and Next.js UI components from natural language descriptions and sketches. v0 now ships components directly to Vercel Sandbox environments where agents can preview, test, and iterate before opening a PR.

 • Figma AI: Now embeds generative capabilities directly into the design canvas, allowing designers to create variations, auto-generate responsive layouts, and maintain design system consistency.